 National Grid has a waste management system in place and ensures maximum reuse and recycling in accordance with the waste hierarchy, including through contractual agreements with waste management partners, and reflection in financial projections or official project documentation.
-In the US, there are environmental procedures and instructions relating to waste and, in the UK, there are waste management standards and a control of hazardous substances standards.
+In the US, there are environmental procedures and instructions relating to waste and, in the UK, there are waste management standards and a control of hazardous substances standard.
 These policies are guided by circular economy principles.
 NGET, NGED and NY own refurbishment centres, showcasing our commitment to resource-efficient practices and efforts to align with circular economy principles.

-Economic Activity C Complian it Description Yes Partial No 4.9 Transmission and distribution of electricity ٠ These activities align with the prior description.
-4.14 Transmission and distribution networks for renewable and low-carbon gases N/A
+Economic Activity Compli ant Description Yes Partial No 4.9 Transmission and distribution of electricity \Diamond These activities align with the 4.14 Transmission and distribution networks for renewable and low-carbon gases N/A prior description